Philadelphia Boys Choir & Chorale: Major annual concerts

 The Philadelphia Boys Choir and Chorale performs two major annual concerts: the Winter and Spring concerts.
 The Winter concerts consist mostly of Christmas music, pop songs, and traditional carols.
 The concerts are often performed in churches, cathedrals, theaters, and the occasional concert hall.
 The concerts are performed with a select orchestra of musicians from various local ensembles, including the Philadelphia Orchestra and the Philly Pops.
 It is a family favorite for the entire Delaware Valley and has become a staple of Philadelphia's holiday music scene.
 Aside from these main concerts that they put on, the Philadelphia Boys Choir and Chorale also regularly performs at many other churches and local events across the region.
 During the holiday season, the choir often appears on local and national television, including CBS 3 Philadelphia, 6 ABC Philadelphia, the Today Show, and Good Morning America.

 The spring concert usually takes place at concert halls, notably the Kimmel Center in Philadelphia, and is often themed, so stage settings, choir fundraisers, and the music selections follow a central motif.
 The musical styles have ranged from full classical choral or orchestral works (such as Orff's Carmina Burana and Bernstein's Missa Brevis) to pop, musical theater, gospel, jazz, spiritual, and other modern choral compositions.
 The spring concert offers the most diversity of repertoire, and is often considered the more musically sophisticated of the two.

 Concert venues have included the Kimmel Center in Philadelphia, Philadelphia's Academy of Music, Irvine Auditorium, and numerous venues with community and faith-based organizations in the Philadelphia Metro region.
 Over the years, the choir has been increasing its presence in New York with performances on Good Morning America and multiple concerts at Carnegie Hall and the Lincoln Center.

 Other important performances

 The choir annually sings the national anthem at the Philadelphia Phillies Home Opener, and has done the same for the 1980 World Series, 1993 World Series, the 2008 NLCS, the 2009 NLCS, and the 2010 NLCS.
 They also regularly sing at other Philadelphia sporting events, including for the 76ers, Flyers, and Eagles.
 The Philadelphia Boys Choir sings in the Philadelphia Ballet's annual performance of "The Nutcracker" every winter at the Academy of Music.
 Starting in 2009, they have performed annually with Peter Nero and the Philly Pops at the Kimmel Center for the Performing Arts.
 They also often perform at the Philadelphia City Hall annual tree lighting ceremony and the American Heritage Credit Union tree lighting.
 The Philadelphia Orchestra also often recruits the boys for necessary pieces.
+The choir also performed at the July 4 game of the 2026 FIFA World Cup at Lincoln Financial Field.